vishvAsa/sanskrit/vyAkaraNam/whitney/14_Chapter_X_PERFECT-SYSTEM.md

 preponderate, and are not very rare: for example, `jújoṣasi, jújoṣati, jújoṣathas, jújoṣatha` (other persons do not occur).
-With secondary endings, `jújoṣas, jújoṣat`, and `jújoṣan` are the forms that belong most distinctly here (since `dádāças` and `súṣūdas` etc. are perhaps rather aorists).
+With secondary endings, `jújoṣas, jújoṣat`, and `jújoṣan` are the forms that belong most distinctly here (since `dádāśas` and `súṣūdas` etc. are perhaps rather aorists).
 And there is no middle form but `jújoṣate` (RV.: see above, 810 c).

 b\.
-With unstrengthened root-syllable occur a small body of forms, which are apparently also accented on the reduplication (accented examples are found only in 3d pl. mid.): thus, active, for example, `mumucas; vavṛtat, vividat, çūçuvat`; the only middle forms are `dadhṛṣate, vāvṛdhate`, 3d sing.; and
+With unstrengthened root-syllable occur a small body of forms, which are apparently also accented on the reduplication (accented examples are found only in 3d pl. mid.): thus, active, for example, `mumucas; vavṛtat, vividat, śūśuvat`; the only middle forms are `dadhṛṣate, vāvṛdhate`, 3d sing.; and
 `cákramanta, dádhṛṣanta, rúrucanta` (with
 `dadabhanta, paprathanta, māmahanta, juhuranta`, which might also belong